Potential gaslighting, a missing woman, and one mind-boggling mystery: Amy Adams has officially found her Gone Girl.

 A trailer for The Woman In the Window hit the internet Thursday, and it promises endless twists and turns.
 Based on Dan Mallory’s book of the same name (written under the pen name A.J.
 Finn), the film stars Adams as Anna Fox, an agoraphobic psychologist whose only experience of the world is what she sees through her window.

-Then, her neighbour Jane Russell (Julianne Moore) appears on Anna's doorstep and invites herself inside.
+Then, her neighbor Jane Russell (Julianne Moore) appears on Anna's doorstep and invites herself inside.
 After a night of talking, Anna sees Jane again days later through her window — only this time, Anna witnesses her new friend fighting for her life, and seemingly being murdered by an unidentified assailant.

 Anna reports the crime to the police, only for “Jane” to show up unharmed.
 Here, she’s played by Jennifer Jason Leigh, and this Jane insists she’s never met Anna.
 Did Anna imagine her interaction with Jane?
 She is taking a lot of pills — ones that can cause “hallucinations,” apparently — and chasing them with a lot of wine.